Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 #### 4.1.5.
 PHSF Password hash

-The information about the key derivation function when encrypting a file.
+The PHSF chunk provides information about the password hashing algorithm and its parameters used in key derivation for encrypted entries.
-This chunk appeared after `FHED` chunk and before `FDAT` chunk.
+This chunk must appeared after `FHED` chunk and before `FDAT` chunk.
 If the value of the Encryption method field of `FHED` chunk is not 0, this chunk is required.

 |  size   | description       |